kat-lego/kat-lego.github.io/content/post/$1-dotnet-nvim.md

 ```

 ### Installing it on your local nvim lazy vim config
-To test our plugin in we will install it using Lazy like so.
+To test our plugin, we will install it using Lazy like so.
 In this example, I have my config setup
-such that each plugin is in its own file.
+such that each plugin is in its file.

 ```lua
 return {